“I am a Small Business, Not a Large Corporation”

 The Answer is Virtualization

 Through the utilization of a virtual server environment, you can easily get your systems online and scale them up or down as needed.
 There is no need to get the top-of-the-line server setup when you are only at the development stage with little to no traffic.
-You can save a ton of money by starting with a small virtual instance and then scaling up to a larger one right before the “go live” date.
+You can save a ton of money by starting with a small virtual instance and then scaling up to a larger one right before the “go live” date, or as your customer base grows.

 Having the flexibility to scale your server hardware at a moments notice makes it easy and cost-effective to only use what you need when you need it.